airportyh/bug/README.md

 You get two extra methods: `attach()` - which attachs all event handlers specified (see below) and `detach()` detaches all of them.

+The event handlers in your object are specified by naming the property in the format `<property>:on<event>`.
+For example, the following event handler will attach to the `click` event of the element stored in the `elm` property of the object.

+    "elm:onclick": function(e){
+    }

 Full Example
 ------------